Instant Pot Grandma Lil’s Stuffed Cabbage

 1 tbsp of Crisco

-I used an IP-DUO80 (8 quart) for this as opposed to the IP-DUO60 (6 quart).
-You can totally make it in the 6qt., you’ll just need to likely make in two batches instead of one.
+Due to the size and volume, I used an 8qt Instant Pot instead of a 6qt to make this.
+You can totally make it in the 6qt, you’ll just need to likely make in two batches instead of one.

 - Place the head of cabbage, core facing down, on the trivet in your Instant Pot with 2 cups of water.
-Hit “Manual” or “Pressure Cook” High Pressure for 5 minutes.
-Quick release, transfer to a bowl or plate and let cool.
-Dump out the water when done.
+Hit “Manual” or “Pressure Cook” High Pressure for 5-8 minutes (the larger the head, the more time).
+Quick release, transfer the cabbage to a bowl or plate, let cool and dump out the water from the pot once done.
 I find this is SO much easier than boiling it and makes the leaves much easier to peel!

 - With the vein side of each cabbage leaf facing down, take about a meatball sized amount of the meat mixture and place at the bottom (the wider part) of the leaf and then roll it up and tuck in the sides.
 Repeat this until all the flexible cabbage leaves are used up and set aside on a plate.
 Make sure you stop when about 3/4 of the cabbage is gone and you are left with the harder, whiter part.
 When done, depending on the size of your head of cabbage, you can get as many as 18-20 rolls!

 - Make the sweet & sour sauce by mixing together the tomato juice, tomato paste, sugar, lemon juice, pinch of salt and pepper.
 Taste it!
 Make sure it’s up to your tastes.
 If you want more lemon, add more lemon!
-If you want more sugar, add more sugar!
+If you want more salt and/or sugar, add more salt and/or sugar!

 - With the trivet in the Instant Pot, we are going to assemble our stuffed cabbage and sauce lasagna-style.
-Start by spooning in enough of the sauce so that the bottom of the pot is covered.
+Start by adding in 1/2 cup of water and then spooning in enough of the sauce so that the bottom of the pot is covered.
 Add a handful of the chopped onions and chopped cabbage.
 Then, layer in as many of the stuffed cabbages you can (but don’t squeeze them in there) with the seam of the roll facing down.
 Pour more sauce over the layer of stuffed cabbage.
 Now cover with more chopped cabbage and onions and pour more sauce over that.
 Add another layer of the stuffed cabbage covered with more chopped cabbage and onions and top off with the rest of the sauce and add the Crisco to the top.
+(Note: Be mindful of your Instant Pot’s brim.
+We filled our 8qt. to the max line but if you have a smaller pot like the 6qt, you should do this portion in 2 batches)

 - Secure the lid and hit “Manual” or “Pressure Cook” High Pressure for 18 minutes.
 Because there is SO much going on in this pot, it is entirely likely it will take a good 35 minutes or so for the screen to switch from “On” to the 18 minutes countdown without the pressure pin popping up yet.
 It may not even come up until the final 10 or 5 minutes of cooking.
 THIS IS PERFECTLY NORMAL AND FINE FOR THIS RECIPE.
 It will cook PERFECTLY!

-- Allow a 15 minute Natural Release when done and when the display reads “L0:15” finish with a quick release.
+- Allow a 15 minute Natural Release when done and when the display reads “L0:15” or “00:15,” finish with a quick release.
 All-in-all, you’re looking at about an hour of cooking time

 - Enjoy this as much as we did!